 The Neighbors: Income

-The neighbors in the Hawaiian Paradise Park neighborhood in Keaau are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Hawaiian Paradise Park neighborhood in Keaau are middle-income, making it a moderate income neighborhood.

 of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.

 In the Hawaiian Paradise Park neighborhood, 45.6% of the working population is employed in

 executive, management, and professional occupations.